milliechapman/agroforestry-decisions/README.md

 # agroforestry-decisions

-## Authors:
+## Meet our team!

-- Millie Chapman, @milliechapman
+We are a graduate student pursuit team exploring

-- Xorla Ocloo
+- Xorla Ocloo @xocloo :

-- Lauren Hunt
+- Lauren Hunt @1hunt :

-- Katelyn Stenger
+- Katelyn Stenger @katelynstenger :

+- Millie Chapman, @milliechapman :

-- Zoe Hastings
+- Zoe Hastings @zchastings :

-## Description:
+## Description of our larger project goals:
 While agroforestry is promoted as a promising climate mitigation opportunity, .....

-## Analyses and Data
+## Our mini-project!
+Quick description of goals

+## What we have so far:
 All data can be found in the `data` folder

 All analyses are avaiilable in the `scripts` folder

+## What we are hoping to learn and complete this week:

 ### Common files